BerserkerDotNet/BlazorState/README.md

 ```
 **Note:** Name `RootState` is completely arbitrary and can be anything.

-In Redux, state is immutable, meaning that if it needs to be mutated a new state object is created.
-For that purpose, `WeatherState` does not expose setter of its properties, and doesn't not have a default constructor.
+In Redux, state is immutable, meaning that if it needs to change a new state object is created.
+For that purpose, `WeatherState` does not expose setters for its properties.

-`RootState` itself is handled by a out of the box reducer and don't must have a default constructor.
+`RootState` change is handled by an out of the box reducer and must have a default constructor.

 ## Boilerplate code

-Now, when state shape is defined, some configuration needs to be put in place for Redux to work.
+When state shape is defined, some configuration needs to be put in place for Redux to work.

-In `Startup.cs` add the following line to the `ConfigureServices` method:
+In your services configuration (`Startup.cs` or `Program.cs`) add the following line:
 ```csharp
 services.AddReduxStore<RootState>(cfg =>
 {